Joystream/joystream/README.md

 #### Launch Meeting

-First release meeting, should take no more than **45 minutes**, with agenda
+First release meeting, should take no more than **45 minutes**, with agenda:

-1. Propose set of release OKRs based on review of
+1. Propose set of release OKRs based on review of:
-    - open help desk issues that have bearing on release
+    - open help desk issues that have bearing on release.
-    - any possibly finalised OKRs from prior release
+    - any possibly finalised OKRs from prior release.
-    - project OKRs
+    - project OKRs.
 2. Identify set of projects, products etc. and assign leads.
-3. Assign responsibility to someone for finalising outstanding branding assets, which must be delivered no later than **five days after this meeting**
+3. Assign responsibility to someone for finalising outstanding branding assets, which must be delivered no later than **five days after this meeting**.
 4. Schedule the [user stories meeting](#user-stories-meeting) to no later than **two working days after this meeting**.

 #### User Stories Meeting

-Second release meeting, should take no more than **90 minutes**, with agenda
+Second release meeting, should take no more than **90 minutes**, with agenda:

-1. For experiences identified in the [launch meeting](#launch-meeting), review proposed user stories suggestions prepared by each lead, and settle on final set of stories
+1. For experiences identified in the [launch meeting](#launch-meeting), review proposed user stories suggestions prepared by each lead, and settle on final set of stories.
 2. Schedule the [Release Plan Finalisation Meeting](#release-plan-finalisation-meeting) to no later than **two working days after this meeting**.

 #### Release Plan Finalisation Meeting

-Third release meeting, should take no more than **90 minutes**, with agenda
+Third release meeting, should take no more than **90 minutes**, with agenda:

-1. Finalise release plan based on lead proposals
+1. Finalise release plan based on lead proposals.
 2. Evaluate whether plan is feasible based on projected total load on contributors, and tentative release date.
 If not feasible, try to make minor modifications of scope or deadline.
 If that also does not work, go back and redo process from launch meeting step.

-If feasible, then proceed with
+If feasible, then proceed with:

-3. If a specification is to be done, assign a [specification lead and committee](Specification Lead and Committee), and schedule first [specification planning meeting](#specification-planning-meeting)
+3. If a specification is to be done, assign a [specification lead and committee](Specification Lead and Committee), and schedule first [specification planning meeting](#specification-planning-meeting).

 #### Specification Planning meeting

-Open ended technical meetings which are conducted iteratively with implementing out parts of the release.
+Open-ended technical meetings which are conducted iteratively with implementing out parts of the release.

 ### Step-by-step Process